Logging AFib Episodes

 Statistics Dashboard

-The Stats tab shows key metrics about your episodes:
+The Stats tab shows key metrics about your episodes, for example:

 - Total Episodes: Overall count in selected time range